-A simple FROM/GOTO or extended INQUAD, INOCT, OUTQUAD, OUTOCT function blocks may be used to access runtime variables provided by the driver.
+A simple From/Goto or extended INQUAD, INOCT, OUTQUAD, OUTOCT function blocks may be used to access runtime variables provided by the driver.
 If the number of block’s inputs/outputs exceeds the number of module channels addressed, excess outputs are set to 0 with BAD quality, excess inputs are ignored.
-Examples of accessing variables from a control algorithm are provided within installation of development tools.
+Examples of accessing variables from a control algorithm are provided within REXYGEN Studio.
 All examples for the WAGO platform are identified as 0102-xx.

 The variable names for accessing the data of I/O modules are assembled in following way:

 - S<X>M<Y> [input/output, double/word/bool] – Refers to the data of a slot number X in which a module of type Y is present.
 The slots are numbered from 1 starting with the module next to the CPU module.
 Supply and interconnection modules are not numbered.
 The signal type is defined by the module referred – boolean for digital inputs/outputs and double for analog inputs/outputs.
 Example: for I/O module 750-430 or 753-430 the variable has name WG__S1M430.
 In case of a special module, the type is word and the variable contains the a raw data from the bus.
 A user has to process the value properly according to the documentation.
 A list of modules supported by the driver is attached.